CristinaMoraru/DoViP/docs_make/src/Running_singleworkflow_params.md

 ## General project options

+#### `pd_prefix`
+  * this is the path toward the folder where the outputs will be saved.
+The outputs from each individual sample will be grouped into subfolders in this folder.
+In the case of the `singleworkflow` mode, only one subfolder (for one sample) will be saved.
+In the case of the `multiworklow` mode, several subfolders will be saved, each corresponding to one sample.
+The subfolders will have the same names as their corresponding input fasta files (minus the file extension).
+This is the single parameter that should NOT be given in the .tsv file with parameters for the multiworkflow mode.

 #### `inref`
   * the path toward the fasta file containing the input contigs.
   * Accepted file extensions are: ".fasta", ".fna", ".fst", ".fas", ".fa", ".mfa"